How to Pack for a Day Hike: Packing List & Tips (2026)

 To break in your hiking boots, start by wearing them inside the house.
 Then you can gradually increase the distance by walking to the local shop or around town followed by short and easy off-road trips.
 After this whole process (your boots should feel good at the end of it), you can think of wearing them on longer hiking trips.
 The duration of the break-in process varies and depends on factors such as the boots’ model, weight, and materials.
 Keep in mind that the choice of hiking footwear can make or break the entire experience.

-To learn more about hiking boots, shoes, and other types of footwear, see our guide to hiking footwear where you will find a ton of information, including detailed features, advantages, and disadvantages as well as proper shoe care.
+To learn more about hiking boots, shoes, and other types of footwear, see our guide to hiking footwear where you will find a ton of information, including detailed features, advantages, and disadvantages, along with proper shoe care.

 Hikers wearing hiking shoes and trail runners